jholdstock/Decred-Bug-Bounty-Proposal/README.md

 **Cost Breakdown**

-* An operating fund of 5000 USD for six months.
+* An operating budget of 5000 USD for six months.

 This will cover the following:

     - Setting up and Maintaining the bounty website.
 (2000 USD)

         Breakdown:

         -5 Hours * 7 Days = 35 Hours * 40usd/hour = 1400 USD for Web Development

             200 USD completion bonus

         - 10 Hours * 40usd/hour= 400 USD for any other minor edits during the 6 months.

   - Defining policies/rules and scope (1000 USD)

   - Anything other non bounty expenditure like setting up email system, book keeping etc .
 (2000 USD)